utkarsh2102/ruby-rails/guides/source/generators.md

 Looking at this output, it's easy to understand how generators work in Rails 3.0 and above.
 The scaffold generator doesn't actually generate anything, it just invokes others to do the work.
 This allows us to add/replace/remove any of those invocations.
 For instance, the scaffold generator invokes the scaffold_controller generator, which invokes erb, test_unit and helper generators.
 Since each generator has a single responsibility, they are easy to reuse, avoiding code duplication.

-Our first customization on the workflow will be to stop generating stylesheets, javascripts and test fixtures for scaffolds.
+Our first customization on the workflow will be to stop generating stylesheet, JavaScript and test fixture files for scaffolds.
 We can achieve that by changing our configuration to the following:

 ```ruby
 config.generators do |g|